phluid61/internet-drafts/file-scheme/draft.md

      Windows-based environment, with no authority field and an absolute path that begins with a drive letter.

+Note that comparison of drive letters in DOS or Windows file paths is case-insensitive.
+Some implementations therefore canonicalize drive letters in file URIs by converting them to uppercase.

 ### Relative Paths  {#ext-relative}